Get to know Kleinwalsertal

 Hirschegg is the second town in Kleinwalsertal.
 Its districts include Au, Wäldele, Letze, Nebenwasser and Dürenboden.

 In the center you will find the parish church of St. Anna, the elementary school with kindergarten and right on the village square the Walserhaus.
-On the one hand, this is used as an event center, on the other hand, the ski exhibition and the mountain show 1122 are located here.
+It is used as an event center, as well as the Tourism center, also the mountain show 1122 is located here.

 Also in Hirschegg you will find Heuberg-Arena and slightly up the hill is the Evangelical Church.
 Ifen ski area offers winter sports fun in very special surroundings and is located at the entrance of Schwarzwassertal.